-The companion diagnostics market is largely driven by the increasing demand for targeted therapy, rising importance of personalized medicine, surging global prevalence of cancer, and burgoening application of companion diagnostics.
-In addition, increasing cases of adverse drug reactions and lack of efficacy of certain drugs drive the market growth.
+The companion diagnostics market is primarily driven by the increasing demand for targeted therapy, the rising importance of personalized medicine, the surging global prevalence of cancer, and the burgeoning application of companion diagnostics.
+In addition, increasing cases of adverse drug reactions and the lack of efficacy of certain drugs drive market growth.

 Currently, the market players are engaging in umpteen collaborations to develop cost-effective and advanced biomarkers and diagnostics.
 For instance, in January 2020, F. Hoffmann-La Roche Ltd and Illumina, Inc. collaborated to raise patient access to genomic testing.
 As per the agreement, Roche manufactures and distributes in-vitro diagnostic (IVD) tests for Illumina’s NextSeq 550Dx System as well as its future portfolio of diagnostic sequencing systems.

-The market players are actively working and heavily investing in R&D activities to develop novel products in order to address the critical unmet needs of the patients.
-For instance, in January 2017, Singulex, Inc. collaborated with QIAGEN N.V. to develop companion diagnostics, using Singulex's patented single-molecule counting (SMC) immunodiagnostic platform.
+The market players are actively working and heavily investing in R&D activities to develop novel products to address the patients' critical unmet needs.
+For instance, in January 2017, Singulex, Inc. collaborated with QIAGEN N.V. to develop companion diagnostics using Singulex's patented single-molecule counting (SMC) immunodiagnostic platform.

-The molecular diagnostics segment, on the other hand, holds the highest share in the companion diagnostics market and can be further segmented into In Situ hybridization, real-time PCR, and gene sequencing.
-The gene sequencing segment holds the largest market share on account of large-scale gene sequencing projects focusing on rare diseases therapeutics and oncology.
-For instance, in May 2018, QIAGEN partnered with Freenome, a genomics solution provider based on artificial intelligence, to accelerate the development and marketing of gene sequencing-based companion diagnostic test for precision cancer treatment.
+On the other hand, the molecular diagnostics segment holds the highest share in the market of companion diagnostics and can be further segmented into In Situ hybridization, real-time PCR, and gene sequencing.
+The gene sequencing segment holds the largest market share on account of large-scale gene sequencing projects focusing on rare disease therapeutics and oncology.
+For instance, in May 2018, QIAGEN partnered with Freenome, a genomics solution provider based on artificial intelligence, to accelerate the development and marketing of gene sequencing-based companion diagnostics tests for precision cancer treatment.

-Based on indication, the market is segmented into oncology, autoimmune diseases, cardiovascular diseases, central nervous system disorders, and virology diseases.
-The oncology companion diagnostic segment held the highest market share in 2018 on account of the increasing collaboration activities among key diagnostics manufacturers and pharmaceutical companies for the development of effective solutions.
-For instance, in January 2016, NanoString Technologies, Inc. signed a collaboration agreement with Astellas and Medivation to upgrade its PAM50-based Prosigna Breast Cancer Assay and use the test as a potential companion diagnostic test with enzalutamide, a drug used to treat triple-negative breast malignancy.
+Based on Indication, the market is segmented into oncology, autoimmune diseases, cardiovascular diseases, central nervous system disorders, and virology diseases.
+The oncology companion diagnostics segment held the highest market share in 2018 because of the increasing collaboration activities among key diagnostics manufacturers and pharmaceutical companies to develop effective solutions.
+For instance, in January 2016, NanoString Technologies, Inc. signed a collaboration agreement with Astellas and Medivation to upgrade its PAM50-based Prosigna Breast Cancer Assay and use the test as a potential companion diagnostics test with enzalutamide, a drug used to treat triple-negative breast malignancy.

-North America dominates the companion diagnostics market as the region is backed by the presence of well-established manufacturers that are offering advanced companion diagnostic.
+North America dominates the market of companion diagnostics as the region is backed by well-established manufacturers offering advanced companion diagnostics.
 For instance, in June 2018, the U.S. Food and Drug Administration (FDA) approved the Dako PD-L1 IHC 22C3 pharmDx assay developed by Agilent Technologies Inc. For the record, PD-L1 IHC 22C3 pharmDx is the first FDA-approved immunohistochemistry test for determining PD-L1 expression in cervical cancer.
 As reported by the National Cancer Institute (NCI), in the U.S., around 1,735,350 new cancer cases and 609,640 cancer-related deaths were reported in 2018.
-Thus, increasing the prevalence of cancer has compelled the manufacturers to develop novel products, further driving the regional market growth.
+Thus, increasing the prevalence of cancer has compelled manufacturers to develop novel products, further driving regional market growth.

-Asia-Pacific is projected to grow with the highest CAGR in the companion diagnostics market.
-High incidences of cancer, increasing proteomics and genomics research, rising funding for research and diagnostics, and growing awareness about personalized medicines drive the market growth.
-For instance, in November 2018, Pharmaceuticals and Medical Devices Agency of Japan issued perspectives for evaluating comprehensive genomic panels for oncology companion diagnostics.
-Similarly, Japan has launched a nationwide cancer genome screening project, SCRUM Japan, using companion diagnostics for patients with gastrointestinal cancers and lung cancers.
+Asia-Pacific is projected to grow with the highest CAGR in the market of companion diagnostics.
+High incidences of cancer, increasing proteomics and genomics research, rising funding for research and diagnostics, and growing awareness about personalized medicines drive market growth.
+For instance, in November 2018, the Pharmaceuticals and Medical Devices Agency of Japan issued perspectives for evaluating comprehensive genomic panels for oncology companion diagnostics.
+Similarly, Japan has launched a nationwide cancer genome screening project, SCRUM Japan, using companion diagnostics for gastrointestinal and lung cancer patients.